EDI vs. API: Why You Need Both for Partner Onboarding

-Electronic data interchange (EDI) is a data format that has been around for decades and isn't going anywhere anytime soon.
+EDI (Electronic data interchange) is a data format that has been around for decades and isn't going anywhere anytime soon.
 EDI is a computer-to-computer exchange of business documents in a standard electronic format between different businesses.
-EDI is as universal of a connection method as there is due to its standardized format, and it continues to anchor communications in supply chain industries like transportation, logistics and 3PL, and distribution.
+EDI capability is as universal of a connection method as it is due to its standardized format, and it continues to anchor communications in supply chain industries like transportation, logistics and 3PL, and distribution.

 Complicating matters, however, is the sheer number of EDI standards that vary by industry, geography, and other factors.
 These standards include ANSI ASC X12, TRADACOMS, UN/EDIFACT, and ODETTE.
 Organizations employing EDI also have to decide which EDI transaction sets to use with their various trading partners.
-So even though EDI is a widely accepted data format, there are numerous unique requirements that surround every organization's EDI exchange process.
+So even though EDI is a widely accepted data format, there are numerous unique requirements that surround every organization's electronic data interchange implementation and EDI exchange process.

 How to Support EDI Onboarding

-When it comes to onboarding your trading partners, you must have the ability to connect your internal systems with external customer, vendor, or supplier systems and reliably exchange purchase orders, invoices, ASNs, and other EDI data according to the agreed-upon standards and transaction sets.
+When it comes to onboarding your trading partners, your EDI software must have the ability to connect your internal systems with external customer, vendor, or supplier systems and reliably perform EDI order processing, invoices, ASNs, and other EDI data according to the agreed-upon standards and transaction sets.

-Onboarding a trading partner involves configuring your trading partner's EDI profile and building the appropriate maps in order to send, transform, and receive data.
+Onboarding a trading partner involves configuring your trading partner's EDI profile and building the appropriate EDI mapping routes in order to send, transform, and receive data.
 Businesses that cannot sufficiently execute these processes:

 This means your EDI integration technologies must: